theripper93/wall-height/README.md

 ### How To Migrate content creator maps and prefabs

+if you prefer you can check the video guide by zephyr https://youtu.be/0a3v0P9PQng

 If you aquire content made with the old data structure here is how to manually migrate scenes\compendiums and Token Attacher Prefabs:

 1) Enable the modules that you wish to migrate ( EG. Baileywiki Maps Towns )